r0hankrishnan/searchlite/README.md

 ## A Note on AI

 This README was written with the help of Chat GPT.
-I also used Chat GPT to generate the synthetic data used in the tests and in the notebook demo. **All code was written by me!** You can visit `chat-gpt-prompt.md` to see the **exact** prompt I used to help me reason through problems and think critically while designing seachlite. :)
+I also used Chat GPT to generate the synthetic data used in the tests and in the notebook demo. **All code, however, was written by me!** I strongly believe in transparency when it comes to the use of generative AI.
+In that spirit, you can visit [chat-gpt-prompt.md](chat-gpt-prompt.md) to see the **exact** prompt I used to help me reason through problems and think critically while designing seachlite. :)

 ## Future Plans